 Thursday was our big event day.
 We went to the zoo with my friend Ruth and saw all the animals the kids wanted to see.
 I envied the orangutan her composure, so I took her picture.
 She remained composed.
 Perhaps when I turn 50, I'll share it.

-We woke up later than we meant to on Saturday to leave, and we had to go back to retrieve Afton's spare insulin that we'd left in the fridge, but we still got home by midnight.
+We woke up later than we meant to on Saturday to leave, and we had to go back to retrieve Miss Bubbly's spare insulin that we'd left in the fridge, but we still got home by midnight.
 It was a fantastic trip and one I look back on with a great measure of pleasure.
 With any luck and with a dint of good planning, perhaps we can do it again next year!

-4 seeds:
+4 comments:

 It's always fun to go back home.
 I'm going to MD next week!